FLORIDA QUALIFIED SUPERVISION

 I created a webinar to help registered interns understand the process to become licensed and created a Facebook Group (Florida Chapter 491 Registered Interns Group) to help.

-I finally got licensed in 2020 (right after COVID), which for many people seems like a lifetime.
-To me it also felt that way LOL.
+I finally got licensed in 2020 (right after COVID), almost exactly 6 years after becoming a registered intern.
 But I took my time to raise my family (I now have two kids) and to build my practice the way I wanted.

 I decided in 2023 to continue my passion in helping registered interns by becoming a qualified supervisor.
-To be that qualified supervisor that I had to help me.
-I want to pay it forward.
+I want to pay it forward and continue to help those get their license.

 It has always been my mission to help educate students and registered interns about the process to become licensed.